kr2/TouchIT-Log/README.md

 ...->...->export opc

 File Select:
-- Start the tool
+1. Start the tool
-- click Add esf Files and select one or more esf files (the lower ones overwrite redundant information)
+2. click Add esf Files and select one or more esf files (the lower ones overwrite redundant information)
-- Click Add log Files and add the log files
+3. Click Add log Files and add the log files

-|Tips:
+Tips:
-|- you can delete added files via select and delete button
+- you can delete added files via select and delete button
-|- you can move files via drag and drop
+- you can move files via drag and drop

-- click OK
+5. click OK

 Groupadresstree: